cljung/B2C-devdiv/uxcustomization/README.md

 # B2C UX Customization

-This sample can be used to get a `groups` claim in the id/access token.
-The way it works is

-- B2C makes a REST API call to an Azure Function
-- The Azure Function makes a GraphAPI call to pull up the user's group membership
+This sample shows how you can customize a B2C UX via the custom policies and via custom html.

 ## B2C UX Customization